La-Trobe-Robotics-Club/Ball-Balancing-Robot/README.md

 # Orientation-week-showcase-project

 ## OpenCV controls

-There's a manual mode and automatic mode to get the centerpoint and radius of the disk.
-Default is manual
+You can control the maximum tilt of the platform.
+The default value is 5 degrees.

 Hotkeys (Press in the actual openCV window)